 Modern engineering creates strong and durable implants.
 With proper care and regular check-ups, the risks for rupture are rare.
 If a saline implant does rupture, the solution will be absorbed by the body and the implant will deflate, becoming visibly noticeable.
 If a silicone implant ruptures, the cohesive gel will likely stay intact and not leak into the body.
 An MRI will be necessary to detect a silicone defect.

 How Long do They Last?

 Most implants last about 10 to 15 years.
 Some last even longer.
 If there is no rupture, leakage, deflation, or any other visible defects (such as rippling), then there is no need to change the implant or have any type of secondary surgery.

 How Long Do Implants Last?

-So basically, there’s been this discussion or concern that implants only last about ten years.
-Actually, when the implants are made – whether they are silicone based or saline based or anatomical or gel – they basically are not made to be a lifetime type of device; however, they may still be able to last a lifetime.
-Mostly what happens after the implants are placed is how well they are maintained and how well the breast tissue around the area and the body kind of heals to the site.
-The long term adverse effects are about 1% a year in whether an implant needs to be replaced.
-Normally, that’s where the discussion after about ten years comes into play.
-Normally the situation that can occur that requires the implant to be replaced is something such as a rupture or capsular contracture where the scar around the implant becomes hardened to the point where it’s uncomfortable or actually deforming.
+In short, there’s been discussion or concern that implants only last about ten years.
+Actually, when the implants are made – whether they are silicone based or saline based or anatomical or gel – they are not made as a lifetime type of device; however, they may still last a lifetime.
+The most important factors in the longevity of breast implants is how well you maintain them and how well the breast tissue and the body heals to the site.
+The long term adverse effects are about 1% a year.